Call for Abstract

 - Track 5-8Exercise and Healthy lifestyle

-Childhood obesity has more than doubled in children in the past 30 years.
-The percentage of children aged 6–11 years in the United States who were obese increased from 7% in 1980 to nearly 18% in 2012.
-In 2012, more than one-third of children and adolescents were overweight or obese.
-Childhood obesity is strongly associated with risk factors for cardiovascular disease, type 2 diabetes, orthopedic problems, mental disorders, underachievement in school and lower self-esteem.
+Childhood obesity has become more than doubled in children in the past 30 years.
+The percentage of children who were obese with an age group of 6–12 years in United States is 7% in 1980s & increases to18% in 2012.
+As of 2012 statistics, moreover one-third of children and adolescents are overweight & obese.
+Childhood obesity and its effects are strongly associated with risk factors of Heart diseases, diabetes, Genetic disorders, Psychological disorders, apnea, underachievement in school and lower self-esteem.

 - Track 6-1Obesity in Children